isa-ulisboa/Introduction-to-GEE-and-RS/README.md

 </details>

-### Image vizualization
+### Image vizualization and masking
 <details>
-  <summary> Additional parameters for image visualization </summary>
+  <summary> Additional parameters for image visualization; updateMask; palette </summary>

 As described in  [https://developers.google.com/earth-engine/guides/image_visualization](https://developers.google.com/earth-engine/guides/image_visualization) there are many parameters for visualizaton.
-Many of them accept a single value to be applied to all bands, or a list of three values to be applied to the RGB bands.
+Some of them accept a single value to be applied to all bands, or a list of three values to be applied to the RGB bands.
 Typically, one creates a *dictionary* of parameters and then used it with `Map.addLayer()` or with `image.visualize()`.

 ```
 // Define the visualization parameters.